Heat pumps are a great way to heat or cool a home with only electricity. No gas is required for a heat pump to work.

-If the temperature drops below its rated working temperature it will still work but once the coils freeze they will go into air conditioning mode for a short while to melt the ice off that can build up on the coils.
+If the temperature drops below its rated working temperature it will still work but once the outside coils freeze they will go into air conditioning mode for a short while to melt the ice off that can build up on the outside coils.

 Through the wall heat pumps are popular since they are easy to install compared to standard large home unit or a mini split system.

 Through the wall heat pumps come packaged with all the components located inside the packaged unit.

 They simply need the correct size hole cut into a wall so the outside coil can expel heat or cold when desired.

 This still requires some construction knowledge and care needs to be taken not to cut into electrical lines or pipes that may run through a wall.

 It is much easier if an existing unit is being replaced by simply getting the correct sized dimensions of the old unit and transferring them to the new unit.